fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ##  Code Fragments

-  - The file ``2-code.tex`` illustrates how to add code fragments in LaTeX.
+  - The directory ``code`` shows how to add a 'good looking' code fragment in LaTeX.
-  - It uses the [Minted](https://github.com/gpoore/minted) package
+  - It uses the [listings](https://en.wikibooks.org/wiki/LaTeX/Source_Code_Listings) package
-  - The latest version of minted is included in this repository
-  - requires the *-shell-escape* flag
-  	- 	If you are using *kile* go to settings > build > pdflatex and add this flag to the command
-  	- 	Be very careful with extra ading extra minus signs ``-``
+  - Check the directive \lstdefinestyle{mystyle}.
+Norice how you can edit the style and even define a new one on your own

 ##  Bibliography